Cyclone Winifred: Aftermath

-On 3 February, the head of the State Emergency Service (SES) and then-Premier Joh Bjelke-Petersen toured northern Queensland to inspect damage.
-The government of Australia vowed to assist by providing financial and emergency services, also offering to provide aid to banana and sugar cane farmers who suffered losses as a result of Winifred.
+On 3 February, the head of the State Emergency Service and Premier Joh Bjelke-Petersen toured northern Queensland to inspect damage.
+The Federal Government vowed to assist by providing financial and emergency services, also offering to provide aid to banana and sugar cane farmers who suffered losses as a result of Winifred.
 Two government helicopters were sent shortly thereafter, assessing the severity of damage, evacuating residents, and delivering food.
 Bjelke-Petersen later expressed anger at the federal government for having increased the threshold for disaster relief before raising loans, and also stated that the Federal Minister for Primary Industry, John Kerin, had no right to accompany him on his visit to northern Queensland, only offering to discuss an offer provided that the federal government was willing to provide financial assistance.
 Approximately 500 volunteers for the SES were deployed the same day, reinstating electrical and other essential services, evacuating regional citizens, delivering bread to numerous towns, and sending 700 tarpaulins to shield roofless houses.
 Rescue and relief work was hindered by high traffic on telephone networks, forcing Telecom to cease calls between Townsville and Ingham.

-Emergency crews of the government's Department of Social Security (DSS) visited locations throughout the region, receiving damage claims, requests for monetary aid, and filings for unemployment benefits.
-The Commonwealth pledged to provide $150 million in relief over a three-year period to the government of Queensland in exchange for deregulation; however, its offer was initially rejected.
+Emergency crews of the government's Department of Social Security visited locations throughout the region, receiving damage claims, requests for monetary aid, and filings for unemployment benefits.
+The Commonwealth pledged to provide $150 million in relief over a three-year period to the Government of Queensland in exchange for deregulation; however, its offer was initially rejected.
 Planes flew claims adjusters and other officials to Innisfail, establishing an insurance emergency service in the city hall, while the Insurance Council of Queensland deployed its special emergency service employees for the first time.
 As a result of severe damage, a disaster declaration for northern regions was issued by Queensland Government on 4 February.
 The first $10 million in aid from the state government, paid by the federal government, was supplied the same day.
 Meanwhile, the SES continued its cleanup efforts, removing debris and repairing structures.
 Looters took advantage of confusion in the days following the cyclone, striking residences throughout Innisfail.
 By the end of the day, 2200 tarpaulins had been distributed; however, the previously smooth relief efforts were impeded by thunderstorms in Cairns.